JohnMarohn/UniDyn/README.rst

 UniDyn
 ======

-Unitary evolution of quantum mechanical operators
+Implements the unitary evolution of quantum mechanical operators in *Mathematica*.

 Requirements
 ------------